-To be a young woman in Kenya in the 1970s could have meant many different things.
+To be a young South Asian woman in Kenya in the 1970s provided an identify full of intersections.
 For my Mom, it meant moving away from her family and friends in a big city to a very remote and rural town in a country divided by politics, racial injustice and gender inequality.
-It was a bold and brave move for her time.
+It was a bold and brave move.

-Full of excitement and fear, she forged ahead, and lived in a small cottage and taught in a classroom that many would consider ill-equipped for learning in today's digital age.
+Full of excitement and fear, she forged ahead, living in a small residence.
+She taught in a classroom that many would consider ill-equipped for learning in today's digital age.
 But the kids prevailed and succeeded, they even planned a class field trip to climb Mount Kilimanjaro.
-She is that kind of a lady.

-Decades later in a new country and at a very different time, I started facing similar decisions as did the women before me.
+Decades later in a new country and at a very different time, I started facing similar decisions to the women before me.
 What was I going to do with my one wild and precious life?
-Like my Mom, I am also a teacher and I came to realize the importance of my past.
+Like my Mom, I am also a teacher with a layered history full of intersecting identities.
+I'm learning the importance of my past.
 It was full of risk, sacrifice, optimism and hope.
 My parents immigrated from Kenya to England and then Canada for a better life.

 So kisii represents a starting point.
 It's a symbol for taking a risk while having a heart full of good intentions.